oracle-quickstart/oci-cloudnative/README.md

 ![MuShop Logo](./images/logo.png)

 ---
+MuShop represents a showcase of many [Oracle Cloud Infrastructure (OCI)][oci] Cloud Native services as a unified reference application.
+The sample application implements an e-commerce platform built as a set of micro-services.
+The accompanying content can be used as a self paced workshop to get started with cloud native application development on [Oracle Cloud Infrastructure (OCI)][oci].

+MuShop comes in two flavors

+- Basic - A small set of services that run directly on OCI, and demonstrate infrastructure automation.
+Can be run on the Always Free Eligible resources.
+- Complete - A fully cloud native implementation that runs on Oracle Container Engine for Kubernetes(OKE) utilizing an array of [Oracle Cloud Infrastructure (OCI)][oci] Cloud Native services.

+| ![home](./images/screenshot/mushop.home.png) | ![browse](./images/screenshot/mushop.browse.png) | ![cart](./images/screenshot/mushop.cart.png) | ![about](./images/screenshot/mushop.about.png) |
+|---|---|---|---|

+## Getting Started with MuShop Basic

 This is a Terraform configuration that deploys the MuShop basic sample application on [Oracle Cloud Infrastructure (OCI)][oci].

-MuShop basic is a 3-tier web application that implements an e-commerce site.
+MuShop Basic is a 3-tier web application that implements an e-commerce site.
 It is built to showcase the features of [Oracle Cloud Infrastructure (OCI)][oci].
 This application is designed to run using only the Always Free tier resources.
+The services run directly on OCI compute resources and leverage OCI services.

 The repository contains the application code as well as the [Terraform][tf] code to create a [Resource Manager][orm] stack, that creates all the required resources and configures the application on the created resources.

-| ![home](./images/screenshot/mushop.home.png) | ![browse](./images/screenshot/mushop.browse.png) | ![cart](./images/screenshot/mushop.cart.png) | ![about](./images/screenshot/mushop.about.png) |
-|---|---|---|---|

-## Getting Started

 The steps below guide you through deploying the application on your tenancy using the OCI Resource Manager.